-- Scripts Directory = <Directory> This directive is optional and, if defined, specifies a directory in which the Director will look for the Python startup script DirStartup.py.
+Scripts Directory = <Directory> This directive is optional and, if defined, specifies a directory in which the Director and the Storage daemon will look for many of the scripts that it needs to use during particular operations such as starting/stopping, the mtx-changer script, tape alerts, as well as catalog updates.
 This directory may be shared by other Bacula daemons.
-Standard shell expansion of the directory is done when the configuration file is read so that values such as \$HOME will be properly expanded. - QueryFile = <Path> This directive is mandatory and specifies a directory and file in which the Director can find the canned SQL statements for the Query command of the Console.
+Standard shell expansion of the directory is done when the configuration file is read so that values such as \$HOME will be properly expanded.

+QueryFile = <Path> This directive is mandatory and specifies a directory and file in which the Director can find the canned SQL statements for the Query command of the Console.
 Standard shell expansion of the Path is done when the configuration file is read so that values such as \$HOME will be properly expanded.
-This directive is required. - Heartbeat Interval = <time-interval> This directive is optional and if specified will cause the Director to set a keepalive interval (heartbeat) in seconds on each of the sockets it opens for the Client resource.
+This directive is required.

+- Heartbeat Interval = <time-interval> This directive is optional and if specified will cause the Director to set a keepalive interval (heartbeat) in seconds on each of the sockets it opens for the Client resource.
 This value will override any specified at the Director level.
 It is implemented only on systems (Linux, ...) that provide the setsockopt TCP_KEEPIDLE function.
-The default value is zero, which means no change is made to the socket.

-Maximum Concurrent Jobs = <number> where <number> is the maximum number of total Director Jobs that should run concurrently.
-The default is set to 1, but you may set it to a larger number.
+The default vaule is 300 seconds. - Maximum Concurrent Jobs = <number> where <number> is the maximum number of total Director Jobs that should run concurrently.
+The default is set to 20, but you may set it to a larger number.
+Every valid connection to any daemon (Director, File daemon, or Storage daemon) results in a Job.
+This includes connections from bconsole.
+Thus the number of concurrent Jobs must, in general, be greater than the maximum number of Jobs that you wish to actually run.

-The Volume format becomes more complicated with multiple simultaneous jobs, consequently, restores may take longer if Bacula must sort through interleaved volume blocks from multiple simultaneous jobs.
-This can be avoided by having each simultaneous job write to a different volume or by using data spooling, which will first spool the data to disk simultaneously, then write one spool file at a time to the volume thus avoiding excessive interleaving of the different job blocks.
+In general, increasing the number of Concurrent Jobs increases the total through put of Bacula, because the simultaneous Jobs can all feed data to the Storage daemon and to the Catalog at the same time.
+However, keep in mind, that the Volume format becomes more complicated with multiple simultaneous jobs, consequently, restores may take slightly longer if Bacula must sort through interleaved volume blocks from multiple simultaneous jobs.
+Though normally unnecessary, interleaved job data can be avoided by having each simultaneous job write to a different volume or by using data spooling, which will first spool the data to disk simultaneously, then write one spool file at a time to the volume thus avoiding excessive interleaving of the different job blocks.

 - FD Connect Timeout = <time> where time is the time that the Director should continue attempting to contact the File daemon to start a job, and after which the Director will cancel the job.
-The default is 30 minutes. - SD Connect Timeout = <time> where time is the time that the Director should continue attempting to contact the Storage daemon to start a job, and after which the Director will cancel the job.
+The default is 3 minutes. - SD Connect Timeout = <time> where time is the time that the Director should continue attempting to contact the Storage daemon to start a job, and after which the Director will cancel the job.
 The default is 30 minutes. - DirAddresses = <IP-address-specification> Specify the ports and addresses on which the Director daemon will listen for Bacula Console connections.
 Probably the simplest way to explain this is to show an example:

 '''

 DirAddresses = {

 ip = {addr = 1.2.3.4; port = 1205;}

 ipv4 = {

 addr = 1.2.3.4; port = http;}

 ipv6 = {

-addr = 1.2.3.4; port = 1205;
+addr = 1.2.3.4;

+port = 1205;

 }

 ip = {

-addr = 1.2.3.4 port = 1205
+addr = 1.2.3.4

+port = 1205

 }

-ip = {

-addr = 1.2.3.4 port = 1205

-}

-ip = {addr = 1.2.3.4 }
+ip = {addr = 1.2.3.4

 ip = {addr = 201:220:222::2 }

 ip = {

 addr = bluedot.thun.net

 }

 }

 '''